brhannan/sl-ksp/README.md

 ## Examples, cool pictures, etc.

+To run the example model:
-Open Slksp.prj.
+- Open Slksp.prj.
-Open KSP and put a rocket on the launch pad.
+- Open KSP and put a rocket on the launch pad.
-If the kRPC server window does not appear in the KSP window, select the icon marked in the image below.
+- If the kRPC server window does not appear in the KSP window, select the icon marked in the image below.
 Select start server.
 <p float = "left">
     <img src="doc/images/start-krpc-server-menu.png" width = "300"/>
 </p>
-Simulate the model.
+- Simulate the model.
 Check the KSP window and accept the kRPC connection request if a kRPC prompt appears.
 Press launch.